 Is MAP Pricing Legal?

 MAP pricing is legal, but with some stipulations.
 A minimum advertised pricing policy is considered a unilateral policy in the U.S. and Canada—it does not require agreement or signatures from resellers.
 Because of this, it avoids antitrust concerns and is not categorized as price fixing.
-However, such policies are currently not legal in the European Union.
+However, brands must account for a unique legal and competitive environment in each country when protecting international brand integrity.
+While the U.S. allows for unilateral price maintenance, such policies are currently not legal in the European Union.

 That said, MAP policies aren’t legally enforceable through the courts.
 If a retailer violates the policy, a brand can’t sue.
 Instead, it can terminate or restrict the relationship.
 But that only works when the seller is known and reachable—something that’s increasingly difficult in today’s digital landscape.
 This is where MAP enforcement software becomes essential.